clx3210/ip/docs/README.md

 ## Deleting tasks `delete`

-Gets Olivero to delete task(s) from the task list. <br>
+Gets Olivero to delete task(s) from the task list.
-- Up to 100 tasks can be deleted in 1 such command.
+- Up to 100 tasks can be deleted in 1 such command
 - The task numbers **must be positive integers** 1, 2, 3, ...

 ### Formats: